Table of Contents

 There are certain factors which can increase the risk of causing or triggering personality disorders, these factors include:

-- Family history of personality disorders or other kind of mental illness
+- A family history of personality disorders or other kind of mental illness

 Diagnosis of Personality Disorders

-If a patient is suspected of having personality disorder then, then following methods are performed to diagnose the disorder:
+If a patient is suspected of having a personality disorder, then the following methods are performed to diagnose the disorder:

 This includes a comprehensive evaluation about feelings, outlooks and behavior.
 This may also include a questionnaire to help identify the diagnosis.